geostyler/geostyler/README.md

 ## <a name="developer-guide"></a>Developer Guide

+For our guidelines for contributions, please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### <a name="developing-geostyler-ui-components"></a>Developing GeoStyler UI Components

-The easiest way to develop UI components is to `npm link` your local repository to the GeoStyler Demo.
+The easiest way to develop UI components is to use `styleguidist`.
+Just run `npm run styleguide` and the interactive documenation will be running on `localhost:6060`.

+For more complex developments such as integrations with different parsers, it might be helpful to `npm link` your local repository to the GeoStyler Demo.
 If you include your component into one of our high-level components, you will be able to directly see the new components in your browser.
 To do so, follow these steps:

 ```bash
 git clone https://github.com/geostyler/geostyler.git